Exercise & Addiction Recovery

 Using the effort of recovery coupled with the breaking down and building up of the muscles, can create a new desire in the mind to be free of the substance and instead enable a full mental reset to crave strength over addiction.

-"Regardless of who you are, or your background, addiction can get to you.
+"Regardless of who you are, or your background, addition can get to you.
 Once it's there, it's there.
 Tri-Recovery is solely about the physical side of addiction and helping someone stay sober.

 We are here to say, "As a community, how can we help you stay sober today?"

-We desire to facilitate a regular program and community triathlons with local recovery programs like Allendale, Park Center and others.
-Getting into physical activities to channel pain and negative feelings can help transition to a healthier lifestyle.
-We want to work with those actively working on their recovery and share the lifestyle that has helped us so much.
+We desire to facilitate a regular program and community triathlons with local schools.
+Getting into physical activities to channel pain and negative activity can help.
+We want to work with youth and be a preventative to substance abuse.

-Addiction is not just substance abuse.
-We are seeking to partner with any independent groups to help those who need support.
+Addition is not just substance abuse.
+We are seeking to partner with local hospitals and medical practices to help those who need support.
 The goal is to help anyone who is struggling, including those who are recovering from weight loss surgery or food addiction.

 Everyone is welcome to join!